Aboudy Kreidieh

 About Me

-I'm a Visiting Researcher at Google working on problems involving geospatial modeling and network-level optimization of urban transportation networks.
+I'm a Software Engineer at Google advancing the state-of-the-art in recommendation systems for video quality at YouTube.
+At Google, I've also served as a Researcher working on problems involving geospatial modeling and network-level optimization of urban transportation networks.

 Prior to this, I received my Ph.D. at the University of California, Berkeley under the mentorship of Prof. Alexandre M. Bayen, in which I explored methods for efficiently adapting deep reinforcement learning to the problem of mixed-autonomy traffic.
 During this period, I took part in the first large-scale field experiment aimed at demonstrating the ability of intelligently designed automated driving systems to reduce traffic congestion.